 A resume is a document that provides an employer with a detailed statement of a job candidate's prior work experience, education, and accomplishments.
 The resume often supplies an employment objective; a summary of skills, knowledge, and potential contributions the prospect could make to your organization; a summary of civic, professional, and philanthropic volunteer work; a list of certifications; and a mention of any additional, relevant coursework.

-A resume is used to apply for your posted jobs and is sent in response to your advertisement or request for applicants.
+A resume is used to apply for your posted jobs and is sent in response to your advertisement, online posting, or request for applicants.
 The resume is generally accompanied by a customized cover letter.
 It's important to note that receipt of a resume from a job candidate in response to a job posting does not eliminate the need for a candidate to fill out an employment application at a later date.

 Employers should use a candidate's resume to weed out unqualified candidates for advertised positions.
 Savvy candidates customize their resume and cover letter to help the potential employer, quickly determine that they are qualified for your job opening.
-A well-crafted resume should immediately demonstrate an applicant's suitability for a job interview for the open position with your company.
+A well-crafted resume should immediately demonstrate an applicant's suitability for a job interview for an open position with your company.